Developing my Teaching

 - The Academic Commission in each section gives teachers feedback from their colleagues.

 - The indicative course feedback provided by the students taking the course, as well as the complementary in-depth evaluations completed by the students.

-- The pedagogical advisers of the Teaching Support Center (Centre d’Appui à l’Enseignement, CAPE) who can provide teaching feedback based on confidential observations, video analysis, and so on.
+- The pedagogical advisors of the Teaching Support Center (Centre d’Appui à l’Enseignement, CAPE) who can provide teaching feedback based on confidential observations, video analysis, and so on.